 Available boarding positions will be distributed on a first-come, first-serve basis upon check in.
 The earlier you check in, beginning 24 hours before your departure, the lower your boarding group and position will be.

 Upgraded Boarding is an opportunity to secure an earlier boarding position in the A1 - A15 boarding group when available.
-Customers will have the option to purchase at the ticket counter or gate for $40 per segment via credit card from a Customer Service Agent.
+Customers will have the option to purchase at the ticket counter or gate for $30, $40, or $50 per segment depending on Customer's itinerary.
 Upgraded Boarding secures you a position in the A1 - A15 group, but does not offer any of the other benefits associated with a Business Select Fare.
 A-List and A-List Preferred Members will continue to receive Priority Boarding as a benefit, and all Customers will continue having the opportunity to purchase EarlyBird Check-In when booking their travel.
 However, Customers can now also improve their boarding position at the gate on the day of travel with Upgraded Boarding when available.

 Our friendly Agents will make an announcement in the gate area for each boarding group to assemble.
 When your group is called, line up in numerical order by the column that represents your boarding position (columns are labeled in groups of five), and board the airplane.
 There are also monitors at the front of the lines that display the group that is currently boarding.